aau-claaudia/documentation/docs/guides/Image-guides/matlab/matlab.md

 # Installing Matlab

-For this guide, you need an Ubuntu 18.04 or 20.04 instance in Strato as explained [here](ubuntu.md).
+For this guide, you need an Ubuntu 18.04, 20.04 or 22.04 instance in Strato as explained [here](ubuntu.md).
 Please make sure your instance is running and familiarise yourself with connecting to it before you follow this guide.

+If you are accessing your instance from a Windows computer, you might run into issues with launching the application as a graphical user interface.
+This is because we are relying XServer to launch Matlab as a graphical user interface, and this is not supported by the default Windows terminal.
+Instead you will need an application like: [MobaXterm](https://mobaxterm.mobatek.net/).

 The following steps explain how to install Matlab into a Strato instance and activate your license for it.